IBM/aspera-cli/docs/README.md

 > Once returned by the API, the secret will not be available anymore, so store this preciously.
 > ATS secrets can only be reset by asking IBM support.

-- Create the AoC node entity
+- Create the AoC node resource

 First, Retrieve the ATS node address